Sustainability

 Work in this area is continuous but has not always met with equal success, as we first had to become acquainted with the new sources of consumption in the Casals Forum.
 A relevant aspect that certainly helps with conserving resources is the fact that the majority of the service providers and suppliers come from the local region, meaning that transport routes are generally short.
 Our purchasing processes are subject to continual review and are adapted where necessary.
 In reality, however, we have a somewhat low number of suppliers.

 Our new caterers were chosen in early 2023 on the basis of their ability to provide sustainable catering.
-When it came to actual implementation, we later encountered serious problems which resulted in a last minute change.
-On undertaking some market research it became clear that, as a result of upheavals caused by the pandemic, there is practically no professional environmental management - or even sustainability management - in the sector at present.
-Catering companies therefore need to pay greater attention to topics of sustainability such as food origins, human rights considerations, fairtrade goods, carbon footprint etc, and should consult the guidelines issued by the German Environment Agency on sustainable event management.
+However, we later encountered serious problems during implementation, which resulted in a last-minute change.
+On undertaking some market research, it became clear that this is another area where, as a result of upheavals caused by the pandemic, there is practically no professional environmental management - or even sustainability management - in the sector at present.

 This is, equally, a topic on which there is an ever stronger focus within the Foundation.
 However, there is sometimes a lack of support for this from our suppliers, as providing this information involves considerable time and effort.